ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/RAG_Q&A_for collaborative_work_platform.md

     - Maintains a DB-represented corpus
     - Creates indexes for Term Frequency (TF) and Inverse Document Frequency (IDF)
 3. Inference Layer
-    - Executes parallelized scoring computations
+    - Given query passed trough the preprocessing layer, Executes parallelized scoring computations
     - Manages ranking and retrieval of results
 4. Representation Layer
     - Highlights the top-k results for the user